 1969: Ringo Starr wrote “Octopus’s Garden” with the help of George Harrison during the fifteenth day of filming the Beatles’ “Get Back”/”Let It Be” sessions.

-1974: Al Green scored his fourth #1 single on the Billboard R&B chart with the title track from his seventh LP, Livin’ For You.
+1974: Al Green scored his fourth #1 single on the Billboard R&B chart with the title track from his seventh studio album, Livin’ For You.

-1974: Ringo Starr’s recording of the Johnny Burnette hit “You’re Sixteen” became his second solo #1 in the US.
-The tune features a kazoo solo by Paul McCartney.
+1974: Ringo Starr’s recording of the Johnny Burnette hit, “You’re Sixteen,” became his second solo #1 in the US.
+The song features a kazoo solo by Paul McCartney.

 1980: Prince made his television debut on American Bandstand on ABC.